May 30 2014 Reviewed March 18 2020

 Before describing some of the steps to take with difficult students, here are some of the behaviors of difficult students that you may recognize.

 - A multitude of excuses for posting sparsely, poorly, late or not at all (I was at the ER with a sick child; my full time job is interfering with my ability to have time to do the work; the rubrics “don’t work for me.”
-(From Meg Barefoot)
+(From an academic advisor)

 - Requests for more and more information on assignments as a way of delaying work on the assignments